MaterializeInc/materialize/doc/developer/design/20231127_decoupled_isolated_coordinator.md

 commands, in the newly introduced `"catalog"` timeline, and `AdvanceCatalogFrontier` is downgrading its frontier.

-Ephemeral/query-like commands gain a new `catalog_as_of` parameter that tells the controller that it can only process them once its input frontier has sufficiently advanced.
+Ephemeral/query-like commands gain a new `catalog_ts` parameter which tells the controller that it can only process them once the input frontier (of catalog updates) has sufficiently advanced.

 These changes make it so that the controller knows up to which CATALOG timestamp it has received commands and to ensure that peeks (or other query-like operations) are only served once we know that controller state is _at least_ up to date with the catalog state as of which the peek was processed.
-Note that we say the Controller has to be _at least_ up to date with the `catalog_as_of`, it is okay for its catalog frontier to be beyond that.
-This has the effect that in-flight peeks can end up in a situation where a Controller doesn't have the collection that we are trying to query, and we therefore have to report back an error.
+Note that we say the Controller has to be _at least_ up to date with the `catalog_ts`, it is okay for its catalog frontier to be beyond that.
+This has the effect that in-flight peeks can end up in a situation where a collection that we are trying to query doesn't exist anymore, and we therefore have to report back an error.
 This is in line with current Materialize behavior.

 As we see below in the section on ADAPTER.
 We replace explicit sequencing by decoupling using pTVCs and timestamps.

-- `Peek(global_id, catalog_as_of, ..)`: performs the peek, but _only_ once the
+- `Peek(global_id, catalog_ts, ..)`: performs the peek, but _only_ once the catalog
-  catalog frontier has been downgraded far enough.
+  frontier has advanced far enough.

-  It is important to note that the new `catalog_as_of` parameter is different from an `as_of`, which latter refers to the timeline/timestamp of the object being queried.
+  It is important to note that the new `catalog_ts` parameter is different from an `as_of`/`ts`, which latter refers to the timeline/timestamp of the object being queried.

 - `AdvanceCatalogFrontier(timestamp): tells the controller that it has seen